Wide-area monitoring

 Challenges in wide-area monitoring

-The high-quality, synchronised waveform data offered by CPOW is the future of understanding and diagnosing events which relatively coarse synchrophasor or SCADA data are unable to identify.
+The high-quality, synchronised waveform data offered is the future of understanding and diagnosing events which relatively coarse synchrophasor or SCADA data are unable to identify.
 For example, transients during switching events or electrical faults could be detected and logged within the condition monitoring profile for that asset.
 Such events are unobservable using synchrophasor data.

 Our solution

-CPOW is a powerful tool in the detection of oscillations in power flows or voltages and, as a result, can prevent serious incidents like mass power outages.
+Synchronised waveform data is a powerful tool in the detection of oscillations in power flows or voltages and, as a result, can prevent serious incidents like mass power outages.
 Synchrophasor or SCADA measurements are usually not suitable for detecting some of these oscillations, particularly for relatively high frequencies (greater than 12 Hz).
 Our systems perform CPOW monitoring of all voltage, current, temperature, vibration, and strain signals.

-Comprehensive analysis of CPOW data
+Comprehensive analysis of synchronised waveform data

 Synchrophasors (phasor measurement units)